 - 1. Perceptions of success vary, measures of project success are typically based on being on time and on budget, and sometimes include scope delivery.
-Whereas the executives may be considering the benefits they see delivered to their organization. - 2.
-Communication failures caused by organizational, culture, and governance issues.
-Because of these failures, the executives either don't know, or don't want to know, their organization is failing to deliver projects successfully.
+Whereas the executives may be considering the benefits they see delivered to their organization2. - Communication failures caused by organizational, culture, and/or governance issues3.
+Because of these failures, the executives either don't know, or don't want to know, their organization is failing to deliver its projects successfully.

-Regardless of the cause, if the assessment that the majority of executive in organisations that fail to deliver projects successfully believe the opposite, this perception helps explain why so many

-2 For more on The Flaw of Averages see: https://www.flawofaverages.com/ organizations simply do not invest in systems to improve project delivery.
+Regardless of the cause, if the assessment that the majority of executive in organisations that fail to deliver projects successfully believe the opposite, this perception helps explain why so many organizations simply do not invest in systems to improve project delivery.
 There is no point in spending money to fix a problem the executives cannot acknowledge.